analystsfd/newtest/guides/creating_a_team.md

 # Creating a Team

-In essence, the access to GitHub repositories is entirely facilitated through GIAM.
+The access to GitHub repositories is entirely facilitated through GIAM.
 All user access requests are initiated and approved through GIAM.
-Technically, GitHub teams act as a thin wrapper around GIAM groups, and are created implicitly on the fly when modifying repository assignments.
+Technically, GitHub teams act only as a thin wrapper around GIAM groups, and are created implicitly on the fly when modifying repository assignments.

 Note: A single team can be assigned to multiple repositories, and conversely, one repository can have multiple teams assigned.